xarvh/squarepants/NOTES.md

 * Operators
     * Algebraic binops are overloaded per GLSL, no other ops can be overloaded and no other overloading can be defined.
-    * Assignment binops return Void
+    * Assignment ops are not binops and are not valid expressions
     * `=` is for declaring a new symbol
     * `#=` is for assigning a new value to an existing mutable variable
     * not-equal: `=/=`